 On your downtime, you’ll likely be able to borrow a tiller and go fishing for free – something that people pay thousands of dollars to do.
 Make the most of these opportunities, and go fishing whenever you get the chance.
-Learn from as many different people as you can, and before you know it you’ll have a nice box o’ fish to take home with you at the end of the season, as well as some mad new fishing skills.
+Learn from as many different people as you can, and before you know it, you’ll have a beautiful box o’ fish to take home with you at the end of the season, as well as some mad new fishing skills.
 And make sure you get your boat and fishing licences (and have hard copies with you at all times when on the water) before the season starts.

 Romance gets weird